guy477/TMP-Trading/README.md

 * Use EMA/other indicators to determine trends.
 Parse Historic data to generate sub-datasets that the future indicators would consider "bullish," "bearish," "channeling," etc.

 ## Updates
+* It should be noted that these statistics are plagued by model overfitting.
+More or less, this is just a proof of concept.

 * I might or might not continue to work on this project.
 Currently, indicators are useful to get a visual/wholistic understanding of the market, but when applied against the market results are noisy.
 Perhaps moving over to day based data will work or greatly help, but that would strip the need for the program to be live.